scuzzydude/asimov/asimov.md

 There's a better way, and it's Scoot of Bling.

 Instead of buying a Bentley off the lot with a phone call, you have your people find you a special Bentley.
 Maybe the one that John Bonham had to borrow from Princess Margaret in December 1970, racing across the country to keep schedule with the band to record *When the Levee Breaks*.
 Legend is, he ran over a goat on the way and stopped at the farm, knocked at the door, apologized profusely to the stunned farmer, and handed over a briefcase with £100,000 and then helped the farmer bury the goat.
-The legend is does not specify if the briefcase belonged to Bonham or Princess Margaret.[^83]
+The legend idoes not specify if the briefcase belonged to Bonham or Princess Margaret.[^83]

 You ride this mythological bad-boy Bentley with the ultimate pedigree around Brooklyn, sometime on your own, sometimes with your boys, sometimes with your queen.
 It don't take long, and everybody knows it's Jay-Z's special car.
 You turn it into a Scoot -- the fine automobile becomes a gift to humanity - controlled by you, though maybe you lay off some shards to your friends, they put some asimov down, they earn privileges, maybe they can "curate" the car for when their sister gets married, or to take their mother to church, or whatever, like one day a year and scheduled in advanced.
 What they contribute builds up a reserve fund in the Scoot that can be used as escrow for insurance and maintenance.